Fmk0/notes/tips.md

 * Frustration is part of the process, learn to deal with it.
 * if you someone said to you that it's mandatory to have certifications or required diploma in IT for starting this field, this dude is ridiculous.
 * It's stupid to say it's impossible whenever you didn't try it once.
-* Don't hesitate to ask, we eat asm code not people.
+* Don't hesitate to ask, we eat ASM code not people.
+* Unable to do some tasks that others succeeded with no problem, doesn't mean that you sucks, it will just take more times for you.

 ## Learning
 * Notes are mandatory